 - Downloads Useful for Agency-based Training & Practice:

 - List of Downloadable Documents Without Abstracts (taken to new page)

 Training Opportunities at SFBTA Annual Conference:

 As part of its developing program, SFBTA offers different training opportunities at its annual conference.
-The 2011 annual conference will be held November 9-14 in Bakersfield, California.
-Full-day trainings in Beginning SFBT, Working with Substance Users, and Introducing and Sustaining SFBT in Organizations are scheduled for November 10.
-A two-day Training for Trainers and Supervisors will be offered November 9-10; and a two-day training on Using Microanalysis in Supervision, Training, and Research will be offered November 13-14..
-See the posting of the 2011 conference offerings offerings at this site for a description of these trainings and information for registering as these become available.
+The 2014 annual conference will be held November 5-9 in Santa Fe, New Mexico.
+Full-day trainings in Beginning and Advanced SFBT will be held on November 6.
+Watch for more training opportunities at the 2014 Conference.
+Select 2014 conference offerings for a description of these trainings and information for registering as these become available.

 Online Training Endorsed by SFBTA: